I have been an online writer for more than nine years. I'm especially interested in technology.

 The Internet Explained

-Have you ever wondered about how the internet actually works, but don't have a great deal of technical knowledge?
+Have you ever wondered how the internet actually works, but you don't have a great deal of technical knowledge?
 No problem, you've come to the right place.
 I will attempt to explain the basics of how the internet works without getting too technical.
 To do so, we will take a look at a network diagram and explore the process of opening a website step by step.
 But first, it's important to understand the following three points.

 Another thing to understand is that viewing websites may be what most people think about when they think of the internet, but it's not the only thing to do on the internet.
 However, since it's the most common thing to do, that's what we'll discuss here.
 It's also important to understand here that a webpage is nothing more than a collection of text files, stored somewhere on a web server.
 We'll talk more about that later.

-The final point is that in order to understand the basics of the internet you really have to understand the basics of a computer network, because that's really all the internet is.
+The final point is that, in order to understand the basics of the internet, you really have to understand the basics of a computer network, because that's really all the internet is.
 We can start out by learning some important vocabulary terms.

 We will now step through what happens when someone opens a website in order to get a conceptual view of how the internet works.
 You can use the network diagram above for a pictorial reference.